The Top 7 Best Herbs for Depression

-Maca is a traditional South American plant used among the indigenous people in Peru and the Andes Mountains to treat a variety of ailments, including (but not limited to) depression, decreased libido, pre-menopausal symptoms, and more.
+Maca is a traditional South American plant used among the indigenous people in Peru and the Andes Mountains to boost brain function, as well as treat a variety of health conditions, including (but not limited to) depression, decreased libido, pre-menopausal symptoms, and more.
 The root is generally consumed as a tea, in capsule form, or as a powder mixed with water or milk.
 While the plant can be used to treat depression in both men and women of any age, it’s most often used to treat anxiety and depression in women who have reached menopause because of its balancing effects on the hormonal systems in the body.

 In 2008 a study was done for the journal Menopause that analyzed the effects of maca root on depression and other pre- and post-menopausal symptoms in women.
 The study found that there were dramatic improvements in both mood, libido, and overall energy in all of the 14 women who participated in the study.

-This might be a surprising remedy for depression, but rosemary is actually quite effective in treating nearly all forms of mild to moderate depression and the accompanying symptoms.
+This might be a surprising remedy for depression, but rosemary is actually a very effective in natural remedy for mild to moderate depression and the accompanying symptoms.
 The plant’s primary constituents, rosmanol, circimaritin, and salvigenin all work together to produce both depression-fighting and anxiety-reducing effects.
 These constituents are thought to work by working with the GABA receptors in the brain.